owensjrw/tic_tac_toe/README.md

 # tic_tac_toe
-Game of Tic Tac Toe with no user defined functions
+Game of Tic Tac Toe with no user defined functions:

-In the code the scanf(" %1c", &square) allows a player to cheat by entering two or more digits.
-The digits carried past the first are subsequently used in the iterations of loops.

-We cannot build a user defined function.

-Task to solve how to protect against the possibily of cheeting.
+The requirements of no user defined functions has been met.

+Users cannot cheat by typing digits larger than 9 to take the other players turn, due to stdio buffer not having been emptied.

+Moriarty1982 did an awesome job on the optimisation of the program.